Otavalo Ecuador: Otavalo Market Guide + Best Things To Do

 otavalo market

-While Otavalo is also directly accessible from other cities in north Ecuador or south Colombia, travel to Otavalo from most other cities in Ecuador will most likely require a stop in Quito first.
+Most visitors to Otavalo, Ecuador travel from Quito to Otavalo – it is extremely easy to travel here from Quito with either public or private transportation.
+While Otavalo is also directly accessible from other cities in north Ecuador or south Colombia, traveling to Otavalo from most other cities in Ecuador will most likely require a stop in Quito first.

 Quito to Otavalo

 Buses leave frequently from Quito’s Terminal Carcelén bus terminal in the north part of the city – about every 20 minutes, so you’ll have plenty of options of buses.
+Tickets cost $2.50, one-way.
+Book a return ticket from the bus station in Otavalo.

 There are several different bus companies that service Otavalo, including “Los Lagos” and “Otavalo” companies.
 Find and approach the ticket counter in the main hall of the bus terminal to book tickets and see bus departure times.